-1 i.e. before deduction of owner cost for maintenance and minor repairs d.
-The administrative assessment method, generally for fiscal purposes;
+$^{1}$ i.e. before deduction of owner cost for maintenance and minor repairs

 For the sake of comparability among countries, a regression/stratification method should be applied, except for duly justified cases, in particular when the private rental market represents less than 10% of the market or when the regression method is statistically unreliable.
 The self-assessed value used as direct estimate of the market price value of the dwelling is not acceptable.
 The method used for fiscal purposes is not usually adapted.